Explosion-Scratch/whisper-mac/docs/STATUS_MENU.md

 # Status-Aware Menu Bar

-The WhisperMac app now features a status-aware menu bar that provides user-friendly feedback during setup and initialization operations.
+The app features a status-aware menu bar that provides user-friendly feedback during setup and initialization operations.

 ## Overview

-Instead of showing technical messages like "Cloning WhisperLive" or "Installing dependencies", the menu bar displays user-friendly status messages that help users understand what's happening during app startup and setup operations.
+The menu bar displays user-friendly status messages during startup and setup.

 ## Status Messages

 The menu bar shows different status messages based on the current operation:

-- **"Preparing app..."** - Initial app startup and directory setup
+- **"Preparing app..."** - Initial app startup and directory setup No model downloads or local servers are used in this version.
-- **"Downloading models..."** - When downloading or cloning Whisper models
-- **"Setting up Whisper..."** - When installing Whisper dependencies or cloning the WhisperLive repository
-- **"Starting server..."** - When launching the WhisperLive server
 - **"Loading windows..."** - When pre-loading application windows
 - **"Checking permissions..."** - When verifying accessibility permissions